npanuhin/GitHub-Language-Bar/README.dev.md

     ```html
     <!-- Langbar -->
     ```
 3. . . .
-There is no 3rd step, you are all set!
+You are all set!
 Your bar should appear in a few seconds.<br>

     The next steps are optional, but I suggest [enabling private repositories](#enable-private-repositories) so that people can see your true language usage across all of your repositories, not just the public ones.

     You can also [customize](#Customize) your new language bar in various ways.
-If you have any questions, [don't hesitate to ask](https://github.com/npanuhin/GitHub-Language-Bar/issues/new)!
+If you have any questions, [don't hesitate to ask!](https://github.com/npanuhin/GitHub-Language-Bar/issues/new)

 ## Enable private repositories